Kev-gp/published-notes/content/Blogs/From Cells to Sentience - The Biological Debate on Abortion.md

 >
 > – Greg Koukl, *Precious Unborn Human Persons*

-But as I will try to show, pro-lifers can in fact make an argument based on biological definitions that deems the unborn to be biological human beings.
+But as I will try to show, pro-lifers can in fact show the unborn are biological human beings founded on *biological* definitions.
 And they aren't merely a "clump of cells".
 Pro-choice advocates, on the other hand, tend to argue using a *philosophical* definition of personhood, but I'll first address the skeptics who do not take a position on abortion since they seem to think "we do not really know when life begins."

 **Remark.** Much of the arguments laid forth are summarised from the book *Persuasive Pro-Life* by Trent Horn, and some others are my personal responses to arguments that people shared with me in the past.